Welcome to our Adopt-A-Goat program! I am happy you found us and thrilled to welcome you into our little family!

 Check your email

 Click the “Get Your New Goat Packet” button on the receipt that pops up after you pay.

 Email is key

 This is the primary way you will receive your updates.
 Check your email often!

 Make sure we are on your list so it doesn’t get sent to spam.

 If you choose not to adopt a goat at this time, that’s OK!
 We’ll be here when you’re ready!

-Check back often, we are also continually upgrading this program.
+Check back often, I am also continually upgrading this program.

 Don’t forget the Builder’s Package won’t last for very long.

 I appreciate you all so much!